 Indie developers are increasingly purchasing “off the shelf’ assets to ease the workload on their game project.
-The popularity of resources like the Unity Asset Store, Turbo Squid and Mixamo are certainly proof.
+The popularity of resources like the Unity Asset Store, Turbo Squid, and Mixamo is certainly proof.
 These resources are especially useful for the artistically challenged developers amongst us.
 Now, Autodesk is throwing their hat into the ring with Character Generator.

 What is Character Generator?
 In their own words: